Along the Old Burma Road, overland journey to Myanmar

 You have dinner at the Kandawgyi Lodge, an over 100 years old colonial style hotel overlooking the Kandawgy Lake.

-Day 12: TRAVEL FROM MAYMYO (PYIN-O-LWIN) IN THE SHAN HILLS TO THE PLAINS OF MANDALAY
+Day 12: TRAVEL FROM MAYMYO (PYIN-O-LWIN) TO THE PLAINS OF MANDALAY

 After breakfast you pay as visit to Kandawgyi Park, a lovely botanical garden which plans where laid out by Sir Harcourt Butler, a former Governor of Burma in 1915/16.
 You take a stroll through this magnificent garden and enjoy the relaxed atmosphere.